Record daily positivity rates with fewer tests: 22.75% in state, 19.50 in Palm Beach County

 Worldwide

-Sweden, which has been doing "herd immunity" no data and is at 8,279.
-Neighboring Norway 8 deaths to rise to 429, as well as 526 more cases.
+Sweden, which has been doing "herd immunity" 25 deaths and is 8,484.
+Neighboring Norway 4 deaths to rise to 433, as well as 693 more cases.

-China: the original epicenter of the world, hasn't reported a death since April 26 and dropped to 42nd.
-China added 27 cases Tuesday.
+China: the original epicenter of the world, hasn't reported a death since April 26 and dropped to 43rd behind Greece.
+China added 24 cases Wednesday.

 Scripps Only Content 2020